ethereum/devp2p/caps/eth.md

 of the peer's Status message, the Ethereum session is active and any other message may be sent.

-Within a session, three high-level tasks can be performed: chain synchronization, block propagation and transaction exchange.
+Within a session, two high-level tasks can be performed: chain synchronization, and transaction exchange.
 These tasks use disjoint sets of protocol messages and clients typically perform them as concurrent activities on all peer connections.

 Client implementations should enforce limits on protocol message sizes.
 The underlying RLPx transport limits the size of a single message to 16.7 MiB.
 The practical limits for